 Gitlow vs. New York

-- Created the "Bad Tendency Doctrine," which held that speech could be restricted even if it only has a tendency to lead to illegal action.
+- This case created the "Bad Tendency Doctrine", whichheld that speech could be restricted even if it only has a tendency to lead to illegal action.

-- Students in a Iowa school were suspended for wearing black armbands to protest the Vietnam War.
+- Students in an Iowa school were suspended for wearing black armbands to protest the Vietnam War.

 - The Court ruled that this suspension was unconstitutional, and that public school students do not "shed their constitutional rights at the schoolhouse door."

-- This case gave public school officials that authority to suspend students for speech considered to be lewd or indecent.
+- This case gave public school officials the authority to suspend students for speech considered to be lewd or indecent.

 Hustler Magazine vs. Falwell

-- In this much-publicized case, the Court held that intentional infliction of emotional distress was permissible 1st Amendment--so long as such speech was about a public official, and could not reasonably be construed to state actual facts about its subject.
+- In this much-publicized case, the Court held that intentional infliction of emotional distress was permissible 1st Amendment speech--so long as such speech was about a public official, and could not reasonably be construed to state acutal facts oabout its subject.